MyNameIsBond/thp-astro-minimal/README.md

 ```

-THP = The Happy programmer
+THP = The Happy programmer.